 Doctors are all about healthy choices, picking foods that offer benefits like boosting energy, fighting diseases, and choosing ingredients that are nutritional powerhouses.
-We asked physicians to share what they are adding to their meals to stay healthy.
+Here's what physicians say they are adding to their meals to stay healthy.

 A whole-wheat grain with a nutty taste that has been parboiled and then dried, bulgur can be prepared very quickly just by soaking in boiled water.
 “It can be used any place you’d use rice, and it can also be served cold as a grain salad base,” Dr. Shiue says.
 “Bulgur also a great food for diabetics because bulgur is high in fiber with a very low glycemic index, with little impact on blood sugar, unlike white rice.”

-Looking for a superfood which can be added to many everyday items without much notice?
+Looking for a superfood that can be added to many everyday items without much notice?
 Chia seeds may be your new go-to.
-“Chia seeds can be added to smoothies, sprinkled on oatmeal and yogurt, mixed into baked goods and salad dressings or even making your own chia pudding is a great way to add fiber, healthy fats and protein,” says Caroline J. Cederquist, MD, bariatric doctor and founding physician of bistroMD, a weight-loss meal delivery service.
+“Chia seeds can be added to smoothies, sprinkled on oatmeal and yogurt, mixed into baked goods and salad dressings or even making your own chia pudding is a great way to add fiber, healthy fats, and protein,” says Caroline J. Cederquist, MD, bariatric doctor and founding physician of bistroMD, a weight-loss meal delivery service.
 “Just one ounce of these tiny seeds houses 10g of fiber and 5g of protein!
 Fiber adds bulk to our digestive movements while also reducing the net carbohydrates of your food, aiding in blood sugar stabilization.”
-Here are more things your doctor wishes you knew about losing weight.
+(Here are more things your doctor wishes you knew about losing weight.)